 4. Make sure you use moments of employee recognition to fuel your employer brand

 Both internal and external employee recognition are equally important in fuelling your employer brand.
 Share moments of recognition on social media, like showing off your company’s fun side with an event or shining a light on company values.
-Learn about the seven ways to extend your employee brand through employee recognition from RG’s Head of Global Engagement, Catrin Lewis.

 5. Make sure you use your EVP to attract and retain candidates